chhuang-one/sqxclib/doc/SqStrArray.md

 # SqStrArray

-SqStrArray is derived class of [SqPtrArray](SqPtrArray.md).
+SqStrArray is C string array.
+It is derived class of [SqPtrArray](SqPtrArray.md).
 SQ_TYPE_STR_ARRAY is a built-in static constant type that can create SqStrArray instances.

+	SqArray
+	│
-	SqPtrArray
+	└─── SqPtrArray
 	     │
 	     └─── SqStrArray

 ## Data members